F1-Data-Organisation/F1-Data-iOS/README.md

 # F1-Data-iOS
-iOS application that provides users with real-time Formula 1 data.
+iOS application that provides users with real-time data on the current Formula 1 season.